leoborn/dotfiles/README.md

 # README #

 These are my personal dotfiles and some (more or less) useful scripts I wrote.
-My .bash_profile and .bash_aliases are optimized towards Mac OS X, but many of the aliases and functions work on Linux as well (with additional dependencies installed using a package installer of your choosing).
+My .bash_profile and .bash_aliases are optimized towards Mac OS X, but many of the aliases and functions work on Linux as well (with additional dependencies installed using a package manager of your choosing).
 My .bash_prompt requires the two functions battery-charge.py and used-mem.py that can be found in /functions.

 ### What is this repository for?
 What can you do with it? ###